 Participating in clubs leads to further opportunities, such as local and national competitions, educational visits, events and potentially additional qualifications.
 Regular Enrichment Days enable all students to complement their academic and extra-curricular programme with a range of engaging trips and events, such as museum visits, language fairs and general knowledge treasure hunts around London.

 Our international business, community and higher education links provide further opportunities for students to gain unique skills and broaden experiences, all of which allows students to develop exciting personal statements and CVs!
-This year alone, students have developed ICT skills with the Duke of York, participated in a Steinway masterclass, interviewed the Mayor of London, Sadiq Khan, improved teamwork on the Year 7 residential, competed in the UKMT maths challenge, heard new perspectives on literature from a SOAS lecturer, fundraised for those affected by the Grenfell fire, studied genetics at Imperial College and received a masterclass from an Olympian!
+This year alone, students have developed food technology skills with Pret, participated in a Steinway masterclass, interviewed the Mayor of London, Sadiq Khan, improved teamwork on the Year 7 residential, competed in the UKMT maths challenge, heard new perspectives on literature from a SOAS lecturer, fundraised for several charities, studied genetics at Imperial College and received a masterclass from an Olympian!